 Selection of DVFS power states to decrease peak and average power

 Silexica’s unique source-to-source compiler technology allows a developer to significantly increase the turn-around time for software changes and his productivity level, allowing him to focus on his requirements instead of wasting time in useless iterations.

-Silexica’s technology allows to directly tie back any findings made during the Analyze and Optimize phase to the original source code lines and its variables.
-This allows unique capabilities in given accurate and comprehensive user feedback and in automatic source-to-source rewriting.
+SLX directly ties back any findings made during the Analyze and Optimize phases to the original source code lines and its variables.
+This allows unique capabilities in giving accurate and comprehensive user feedback and in automatic source-to-source rewriting.

 To help users migrate their existing sequential code, either powerful hints are shown to the user to rewrite their source code or existing code can be rewritten automatically by inserting pragmas for existing shared memory APIs or customized internal workflows.

 For existing parallel code, e.g. dataflow, process network or AUTOSAR specifications, a powerful source-to-source framework inserts APIs for task management, synchronization, and communication, selected from the runtime environments and operating systems available for the target multicore platform.
 The output can be compiled directly using the platform’s native compiler toolchains and can be deployed to the target.